‘The job is very rewarding’: Gomez enjoys being a part of JMC’s workforce

+Once Gomez obtained a Bachelor of Arts in criminal justice from CSUSB, he pursued a Civilian position within JMC.

+"I fell in love with the mission,” Gomez said.
+“I was drawn to the passion and commitment people had for their work, and that's something I value.”

-Chris Gomez is approaching the four-year mark as a logistics management specialist for the Joint Munitions Command.
+Gomez is approaching the four-year mark as a logistics management specialist.
 For just over year, he’s worked in JMC’s Combat Munitions Division.

+“I switched from sales and distribution, and now I’m working the production, inventory, and acquisition side,” Gomez said.
+“As an LMS inventory manager, you oversee your own program, and you are involved with a lot of different parties.

+“Part of my role is to help monitor the inventory levels of the commodities that we’re managing, and that is tied to Army readiness,” Gomez added.
+“The job is very rewarding.”

 |Date Taken: